alanfox/parcels_quantitative_202004/reports/md/transports_20151216.md

 from Viking20X model by Lagrangian particle tracking

-2000 particles on each section run backwards and forwards for 2 years
+2000 particles on each section are run backwards and forwards for 2 years

 on 16 December 2015